JoshuaStorm/meetable/README.md

 - Prioritization orders - extra unavailability times, group meetings, filter calendars, fix login on mobile, consider checking if people are available within a specific time within the window (are you meetable for dinner this week?)
 - David bugfixes (Refresh the access token when necessary), sanitize inputs
 - Casey - Prompt user if they want to add finalized event to their calendar #139

+## April 26, 2017 (Shayan)
+- Found some major bugs upon reading some of scheduling codes.
+Decided to modularize everything and add comments to increase legibility and make sure we're not missing anything.
+- Realized that we aren't actually running the findOverlap code when we a user clicks accept.
+This means that the times being displayed before were just the available times of one person.
+- Added code that ran findOverlap when users clicked accept.

 ## April 25, 2017 (Josh)
 - Show finalized events on the client side calendar.